-Background and Aim: Over the recent years, large-scale observational studies on atrial fibrillation (AF) have been conducted in Turkey.
+Epidemiology and management of atrial fibrillation in Turkey in comparison to other countries Ismail Bolat been conducted in Turkey.
 The purpose of this study is to compare the Turkish data with data obtained through observational studies in Europe and United States.